-Morgan Log House is the oldest surviving two and a half story log home in America.
+Morgan Log House is the oldest surviving two-and-a-half-story log home in America.

-Records of the land upon which this Log Home sits on stretch back to 1702, where 600 acres were granted to a merchant – Griffith Jones.
+Records of the land upon which this Log Home sits stretch back to 1702, where 600 acres were granted to a merchant – Griffith Jones.
 In 1708, Edward Morgan, a Welsh man, bought half of the land and the deed showed an unspecified ‘dwelling house’.